 If a baby rabbit is removed from a nest by a person or pet, immediately return the cottontail to the nest.
-Wear gloves and handle the animal as little as possible to avoid transferring odor to it.
-If the rabbit has been handled, rub a large handful of grass between your hands until it’s juicy and then wipe your hands on the rabbit’s head, back, and tail back before placing it back in the nest.
-Hopefully this will conceal any human odor.
+Wear gloves and handle the animal as little as possible to avoid transferring the odor to it.
+If the rabbit has been handled, rub a large handful of grass between your hands until it’s juicy, then wipe your hands on the rabbit’s head, back, and tail before placing them back in the nest.
+Hopefully, this will conceal any human odor.

-If a rabbit appears in good health and is four or more inches long, return it to where it was found or move it to an area in the yard with shrubbery or uncut grass.
+If a rabbit appears in good health and is four or more inches long, return them to where they were found or move them to an area in the yard with shrubbery or uncut grass.

 Any wild animal that appears to be injured, including cottontails, should be evaluated by a licensed wildlife rehabilitator.
 Attempts by non-professionals to rear young mammals—especially rabbits—nearly always end in failure, prolonged suffering for the animal, and unnecessary grief for the people involved.